HKUSTDial/StatQA/README.md

 We use a similar procedure but different source tabular data to obtain the training set: `Data/Integrated Dataset/Dataset with Prompt/Training Set/D_train for zero-shot.csv`.
 The converted format for fine-tuning the data is stored in `Finetuning/LLaMA-Factory/`.

-We utilize [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) to fine-tuning our models.
+We utilize [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) to fine-tune our models.

 Install the LLaMA-Factory environment:
 ```bash